 The Master Drainage Plan for Joe Creek identifies the most cost-effective structural solutions (channel improvements, enlarged inlets and storm sewers, stormwater detention ponds) for the area.
 The Non-Structural Plan identifies buildings where a structural solution is not cost-effective, and acquisition is the recommended solution.
-There are presently no funded Capital Improvement Projects for future channel improvements or detention ponds in this area.
+There are presently no funded Capital Improvement Projects for channel improvements or detention ponds in this area.
 The Joe Creek Master Drainage Plan is in the process of being updated, and additional structural and non-structural solutions may be identified.

-Individual Mitigation Measures: What You Can Do
+Individual Mitigation Measures.
+What You Can Do

 Individual property protection actions are usually undertaken by property owners on a lot-by-lot, building-by-building basis, and include private floodproofing, moving mechanical equipment above flood levels, installing French drains and minor site grading to move local drainage to the street, sanitary sewer backup protection, and flood insurance.
+Dry floodproofing is sometimes recommended for commercial structures.